 1946 Robbie Krieger American guitarist, with The Doors.
 Music: Light My Fire (1967, #1) and L.A.
 Woman (1971).

-1942 Stephen Hawking British physicist, author of A Brief History of Time, and one of the greatest theoretical physicists since Einstein.
-He appeared as a holograph of himself in a 1993 episode of Star Trek: The Next Generation (1993).
+1942 Stephen Hawking British physicist.
+Author of A Brief History of Time, and considered one of the greatest theoretical physicists since Einstein.
+He appeared as a holograph of himself in an episode of Star Trek: The Next Generation (1993).
 He has a slow-progressing form of ALS.

 1937 Shirley Bassey singer, recorded title songs for Goldfinger, Diamonds Are Forever, and Moonraker.
 She was the first Welsh person to have a No. 1 single (1959, As I Love You).

 1933 Charles Osgood (Charles Osgood Wood III), American broadcast journalist.

 1931 Bill Graham d.
 1991 (Wolfgang Grajonca), German-born American concert promoter.
 He helped pioneer the mass rock concert as an American cultural event.
 He died in a helicopter crash.

 1926 Soupy Sales d.
 2009 (Milton Supman), American comedian.
 TV: What's My Line?
 (1968-75).